mzaffarsaffee/aws-ecs-cicd-demo/README.md

 * `.github/workflows`: The YAML configuration for the CI/CD pipeline.
 * `infrastructure/`: JSON templates for ECS Task Definitions.

+## 🛠️ TODO
+1.  **Screenshot Uploading:** I created this repo based on the work I did for a client.
+I will upload the screenshots when I get permission and time.
+I may implement this repo with my own account and may upload the screenshots in future

 ---
 *Muhammad Zaffar Saffee - DevOps & Cloud Security Engineer*